The Coronavirus COVID-19 Global Emergency and Pandemic: What You Should Know

 - Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV)

-It is important for all those who have not been vaccinated against influenza to get vaccinated, as the flu can cause so much more morbidity and mortality than this new virus.
-There are anti-viral therapies that can treat influenza.
+It is important for all those who have not been vaccinated against influenza to get vaccinated, as the flu can cause morbidity and mortality.
+Every year young and old die from influenza.
+There are also anti-viral therapies that can treat influenza.
+People eligible for pneumonia vaccines should make sure they are up to date on all their immunizations.
+Those with chronic illness should have an adequate supply of chronic medications on hand.

 How Coronavirus Spreads